Unwanted contact and grooming

 Socialising online can be a great way for children to build friendships, but it can also put them at risk.

 The worst danger is ‘grooming’ — someone building a relationship with a child in order to sexually abuse them.
-This abuse can happen in a physical meeting, but it increasingly occurs online when young people are tricked or persuaded into sexual activity on webcams or into sending sexual images.
+This abuse can happen in a physical meeting, but it increasingly happens online when children or young people are tricked or persuaded into sexual activity on webcams or into sending sexual images.

 This page is for parents and carers.
 It covers: